For those pilots who want to avoid all things tech, or understanding all things tech, here is what you need to know about WGS-84 in a nutshell.

 - If your aircraft and its database uses WGS-84 — and most do — then it is critically important that your navigation and approach charts are based on WGS-84 too.

 - Part of your mission planning to international destinations needs to ask this question for every procedure you fly: is this WGS-84 compliant?
+If not, your manufacturer should have procedures to mitigate the risk.

 Considering the Earth